Skip to content

 Control over scoring precision and query accuracy

 When querying vectors, you can specify to either use high-precision scoring, thereby increasing the precision of the query matches scores as well as the accuracy of the query results, or use approximate scoring for faster response times.
-Using approximate scoring, returned scores will be an approximation of the real distance/similarity between your query and the returned vectors.
+Using approximate scoring, returned scores will be an approximation of the real distance/similarity between your query and the returned vectors; this is the query’s default as it’s a nice trade-off between accuracy and latency.

-High-precision scoring is enabled by setting returnValues: true on your query; this tells Vectorize to fetch and use the original vector values for your matches, which enables the computation of exact scores of matches, increasing the accuracy of the results.
+High-precision scoring is enabled by setting returnValues: true on your query.
+This setting tells Vectorize to use the original vector values for your matches, allowing the computation of exact match scores and increasing the accuracy of the results.
+Because it processes more data, though, high-precision scoring will increase the latency of queries.

 Workers AI